EvoMaster: A Tool For Automatically Generating System-Level Test Cases

 1-Minute Example

-On a console, copy&paste the following (requires Docker installed).
-It will fuzz the PetClinic example API from Swagger, for 30 seconds.
+It will fuzz the PetClinic example API from Swagger, for 60 seconds.

-Note, if run in a MSYS shell on Windows like Git Bash, there is the need of an extra / before the $ (as in the following video).
+For example, if run in a MSYS shell on Windows like Git Bash, there is the need of an extra / before the $.

 Once the command is executed, you can inspect the generated files under generated_tests folder.